 Professor Alán Aspuru-Guzik will receive the 2013 Early Career Award in Theoretical Chemistry from the Physical Chemistry Division American Chemical Society "for his pioneering contributions to the intersection of quantum information and chemistry, in particular, quantum computing for chemistry and ultrafast quantum process tomography."
 The award will be presented during the Fall ACS National Meeting in Indianapolis.
 Congratulations, Professor Aspuru-Guzik!

 The Maryland section of the American Society has announced that Professor Eric Jacobsen has been selected to receive its 2013 Remsen Award.
 The award presentation will take place later in the spring.
 The award is named after Ira Remsen (1846-1927), who was the first professor of graduate-level chemistry at the Johns Hopkins University in Baltimore, which had the first postgraduate program in the USA; Remsen is also the first recipient of the ACS Priestley Medal for his services to the discipline of chemistry.
-Read more about 2013 Remson Award
+Recipients of the Read more about 2013 Remson Award